-- Incomplete recovery from the last episode of depression.
-If the main symptoms are not fully treated, depression is more likely to return.
+Incomplete recovery from the last episode of depression: If the person does not receive full treatment for the main symptoms, depression is more likely to return.

-These prevention strategies can help to stop depression from making a comeback:
+These prevention strategies can help to stop depression from returning:

-- Keeping up with treatment: Finishing the full course of a prescribed medication can significantly reduce the risk of relapse.
-This can be especially important during the critical 6 months after treatment begins.
+Keeping up with treatment: Finishing the full course of a prescribed medication can significantly reduce the risk of relapse, especially during the critical 6 months after treatment begins.

-- Mindfulness-based therapies: Mindfulness can help a person to become aware of negative thought patterns, and to develop ways of dealing with them.
-One study shows that practicing mindfulness three times a week may reduce depression relapse by up to 50 percent within a year.
+Mindfulness based therapies: Mindfulness can help a person understand any negative thought patterns and find ways of dealing with them.
+One study shows that practicing mindfulness three times a week may reduce depression relapse by up to 50% within a year.

-- Educating friends and family: Telling friends and family what warning signs to look out for might help to catch an episode of depression early.
+Educating friends and family: Telling friends and family what warning signs to look out for might help catch an episode early.

-- Prepare for a relapse: Even if symptoms of depression have not returned, it may help for a person to make a plan so that if warning signs do appear, they can act upon them quickly.
+Prepare for a relapse: It may help to make a plan so that, if warning signs do appear, the individual can act upon them quickly.
 A doctor can help with this.

 Treating and coping with a relapse

-When worrying symptoms of depression come back during treatment, it might mean that the current treatment methods are not working as they should.
+When worrying symptoms come back during treatment, it might mean that current treatment is not working as it should.

-- Talking therapies: Options include interpersonal therapy (IPT) and cognitive behavioral therapy (CBT).
-Both are shown to reduce the risk of depression returning.
+Talking therapies: Interpersonal therapy (IPT), cognitive behavioral therapy (CBT), or both may reduce the risk of depression returning.

-- Exercise: Keeping active can act as a natural antidepressant.
+Exercise: Keeping active can act as a natural antidepressant.
 It releases endorphins that can improve mood.
-A recent review of studies suggests that exercise can be as effective as antidepressants or psychotherapies in mild to moderate depression.
+A 2015 review of studies suggested that exercise could be as effective as antidepressants or psychotherapies in mild to moderate depression.